What is a Shopify Backorder?

 Take Maybelline’s Sky High Mascara.
 It was a standard product until one TikTok video blew it up.
 Within days, it sold out across retailers and entered constant backorder cycles.
 The brand hadn’t forecast that level of demand, and restocking couldn’t catch up.

-This isn’t just a big brand problem.
+This isn’t just a big brand situation.
 Any Shopify store running influencer campaigns, paid social, or product drops is exposed to the same dynamic.

-Now, backorders aren’t always caused by high demand.
-Sometimes the demand is steady, but the supply falls short.
-That’s what happens when suppliers miss deadlines or production slows down without warning.
+Sometimes when the demand is steady, the supply falls short.
+It happens when suppliers miss deadlines or production slows down without warning.

 A common cause is material shortages.
 For example, during the global supply chain crunch in 2021, even large retailers like IKEA faced weeks-long delays because they couldn’t get basic components like wood and foam.
 This left products stuck in production or transit, not available to sell, but still in demand.